Lockyy/newpix/readme.txt

 ======

-Cmd line arguments:
+optional arguments:

--t    :     Logged output will also output to the terminal
+	-h, --help	show this help message and exit
+	-t					Turns console output on.
+	-l					Turns logging off.
+	-g					Turns output to xkcdTimeImages folder off.
+	-s					Turns sound on.
+Will beep whenever an image is found.